 interconnected national electricity system has the same meaning as in the NEL.

 Interruption means the temporary unavailability of supply between a distribution network and a customer, but does not include disconnection under clause 16.

+lamp means the generic term for the light source in a luminaire.

+large customer means:

-large customer means a business customer to whom peak demand of not less than 500kVa, or consumption of not less than 160MWh per annum is distributed, supplied or sold for commercial or industrial purposes
+a business customer to whom peak demand of not less than 500kVa, or consumption of not less than 160MWh per annum is distributed, supplied or sold for commercial or industrial purposes; or

+a public lighting customer.

 life support customer means a customer who is a life support resident or a customer at whose premises a life support resident (who is not the customer) resides or intends to reside.